invariant-labs/protocol/docs/docs/alephium/collections.md

 pub fn getBit(tick: I256, poolKey: PoolKey) -> Bool;
 ```

-Retrieves the state of the exact bit representing the tick.
+Retrieves the state of the exact bit representing the initialization state of a tick (1 - initialized, 0 - uninitialized).

 #### Input parameters